top of page

 To stick with idolatry and religion.
 There is this recurring story among Frisians that their tribe name derives from the Germanic goddess Freyja, also written as Freya or Frya.
 A seed, perhaps, planted in the minds of Frisians with the Oera Linda book that showed up in 1876.
 A fabricated manuscript in a self-designed writing, telling about the four-thousand-year-old history of the Frisians, which keeps inspiring people as if it were real to this very day.
 According to the Oera Linda book, the primeval mother of the Frisians was Freyja, and it was women - not men - who had meticulously determined the history of Frisia (Jensma 2022).

-If you are interested to read more about the etymology of the word Frisian read this post of Taaldacht, in Dutch language, about its possible origins.
+If you are interested to read more about the etymology of the word Frisian read this blog post of Taaldacht, in Dutch language, about its possible origins.
 The words Freyja and Frisian turn out not be related.
 An etymological explanation of the word Frisian that fits the ’70s pamphlet depicting Saskia Holleman, is the Old-Germanic ‘Frisioz’ which could mean ‘free and unbound’.
 However, we think the tribe's name of the Frisians has a complete different origin.
-Read our post A severe case of inattentional blindness: the Frisian tribe’s name.
+Read our blog post A severe case of inattentional blindness: the Frisian tribe’s name.

 Concerning the Roman period, it was the Roman historian Tacitus (ca. AD 56-120) who wrote in the first century that in Germanic cultures, contrary to what was customary in the Mediterranean, it was the men who gave the dowry.
-No jewelry and other vanity goods, by the way.
+No jewellery and other vanity goods, by the way.
 The dowry consisted of cattle, horses, and weapons.
 Also, the dowry remained the bride's personal property after they had married.
 Tacitus also wrote that women had the gift of prophecy and were fortune-tellers.
 His accounts illustrate women probably had a distinctive position within the (pre-) Germanic or Celtic pagan beliefs.

 fibula of Hogebeintum,ca. AD 650

-Freyja being the Folk.s Moder (‘folk mother’), i.e. primeval mother, of all Frisians, with a snow-white skin and blue eyes and all, as put forward in the Oera Linda book, led to quite some unforeseen interest with the Nazi regime, before and during the Second World War.
+Freyja being the Folk.s Moder ('folk mother'), i.e. primeval mother, of all Frisians, with a snow-white skin and blue eyes and all, as put forward in the Oera Linda book, led to quite some unforeseen interest with the Nazi regime, before and during the Second World War.
 Besides that brown ugliness, the Oera Linda book also inspired cults that are vibrant to this day.
-Among other, women who call themselves Daughters of Frya, with sanctuaries in Birmingham in the UK, LaGrange in the USA, and Armidale in Australia (Jensma 2022).
+Among other, women who call themselves Daughters of Frya, with sanctuaries in the city of Birmingham in the UK, the city of LaGrange in the USA, and the city of Armidale in Australia (Jensma 2022).
 Their beliefs and rituals are based on the Oera Linda book.
 The Daughters must dress themselves in short, white sleeveless tunics.
 According to the Daughters of Frya, the history of Frisia starts as early as the year 2194 BC.
 If interested, check the website Daughters of Frya.
 Oera Linda Order of Priestesses.
 Also, there are the Daughters of Freyja who worship the goddess Freyja, as part of the Norse Pantheon, and the Runic Lore.
 These daughters have groups in the UK and the USA.

 A prominent Frisian god that was worshiped at the time these fabulous fibulae were being crafted, was the god Foseti, also written as Forseti.
 It was worshiped on Fositesland.
 The Anglo-Saxon Saint Willibrord, Apostle of the Frisians, visited Fositesland in the beginning of the seventh century.
-Fositesland is generally identified as the present-day island Heligoland or Helgoland, in the German Bight at the North Sea.
+Fositesland is generally identified as the present-day island of Heligoland, also Helgoland, in the German Bight at the North Sea.
 An island named after the Frisian god Foseti, meaning 'chairman', and still very similar to the Mid-Frisian verb foarsitte.
 However, Foseti was mostly portrayed as a man, and associated with law and justice.
 Boring, boring.
-Not giving us any leads to answer the ever more burning question of this post.
+Not giving us any leads to answer the ever more burning question of this blog post.

 Surprisingly, in Norway near Oslo the toponym Forsetlund exists, despite the fact Foseti was not a Norwegian god at all.
 The Old-Norwegian name Forseti is therefore probably derived from the Frisian name Fo(r)seti.
 Were it Frisian immigrants who introduced Foseti in southern Scandinavia?

 There is another modest indication women of Germanic cultures were relatively independent.
 Names given to both men ánd women referred to bold and brave animals, and to weapons.
 Obviously, women, like men, were expected to be strong and powerful too.
 The fact several Viking warrior graves turned out to be not of men but of women, supports this idea.
 Tacitus too wrote that women in the Germanic cultures were expected to be brave and to stand side by side with her man during battle.
 Probably, battle was more a matter of families than that of bands of men, during the Roman period anyway.
-Women fighting as well, or at least at the edge of the battlefield to support them with food, new lead sling-bullets, encourage and treat them, et cetera.
+Women fighting as well, or at least at the edge of the battlefield to support them with food, new lead sling-bullets, encourage and treat them, etc.

 2. Filicide

 Early-medieval times do give us another hint that woman might have a relative equal social position, although a heavily disputed one.
 Old-Frisian law, namely, gave women the right to kill an infant.
 At the end of the eighth century, part of Frisian customary law was codified known as the Lex Frisionum.
-The codex had jurisdiction over the area between Sincfala (i.e. inlet the Zwin) in present-day Belgium, and the river Weser in the north-west of present-day Germany.
+The codex had jurisdiction over the area between Sincfala (i.e. inlet the Zwin) in present-day Belgium, and the River Weser in the north-west of present-day Germany.
 Title V of the Lex Frisionum states:

 de Hominibus qui sine compositione occidi possunt […] et infans ab utera sublatus et enecatus a matre